The phalaenopsis orchid is very popular for its colorful blooms and uniquely-shaped petals.

 A plastic bag placed over buds and flowers during spraying will keep them dry.
 Wet buds will blast!

-Plants syringed daily will, in addition, be dust-free and less subject to invasion by insects.
+Plants syringed daily will also be dust-free and less subject to invasion by insects.

 Should your house be extremely warm and dry, add a humidifier to the room, and mist the foliage as often as convenient.